Multi-Frame Self-Supervised Depth Estimation with Multi-Scale Feature Fusion in Dynamic Scenes: Experiments

 \subsubsection{Training details}

-During training, we use color and flip augmentations on the images.
-The augmented images are fed into both depth and pose networks.
-The augmentation setting follows Monodepth2~\cite{godard2019digging}.
-We train with Adam for 20 epochs with the learning rate $1e^{-4}$ for the first 15 epochs and $1e^{-5}$.
+We implement our work in Pytorch~\cite{paszke2019pytorch}.
+During training, we use color and flip augmentations on the images~\cite{godard2019digging}.
+We train the networks with Adam~\cite{kingma2014adam} for 20 epochs with the learning rate $1e^{-4}$ for the first 15 epochs and $1e^{-5}$ for the last 5 epochs.
 Different from ManyDepth~\cite{watson2021temporal}, we do not freeze the teacher network and pose network for all 20 epochs for KITTI~\cite{geiger2012we}.
+The batch size is 6 for KITTI.
 But for Cityscapes~\cite{cordts2016Cityscapes}, we freeze the teacher network and the pose network after 112000 training samples (14000 steps with batch size as 8) and de-freeze the teacher network and the pose network for the last 5 epochs.
-We find it important in this challenging dataset which contains more dynamic scenes and training samples than KITTI dataset.
-Then hypothesized depth range is fixed when the teacher network and pose network are frozen.
-The resolutions of the images are $640 \times 192$ and $512 \times 192$ for KITTI and Cityscapes respectively as ManyDepth~\cite{watson2021temporal}.
+We find it important in this challenging dataset which contains more dynamic scenes and training samples than the KITTI dataset.
+The hypothesized depth range is fixed when the teacher network and pose network are frozen.
+Depth bins $D$ are set as $96$ and the hypothesized depth range is iteratively adapted from the teacher depth as ~\cite{watson2021temporal}.
+All experiments are performed on a single Nvidia RTX 3080Ti GPU within 11 GB memory.